max4766/etelab_demo__navbar__route__proxy__cors__react__mui/README.md

 the server enables you to get data from it.

+## Goal

+The goal of this project was `To set up route for redirection and proxy for data communication when using react`

+Unlike Next.js, React doesn't provide you with ready-made features like auto route.

+ofc it takes more time and effort to make an ecosystem for these features so it might be inconvenient.

+It would be much more convenient if you use Next.js for this framework even provides SSR and DB connection as well.

+Yet, Using React is way more faster than MVC web development that uses vanilla HTML, CSS, Javascript.

+Also, you can seperate client and server side not even mentioning UI has no problems with blinking issues.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).